UPDATE: I recently flew alone with my 4 month old baby girl, Mila. I learned a few new tricks that worked really well! (Tip #16!)

-Max has been on 3 plane trips so far (to the Dominican Republic, to Salt Lake City, and Atlanta)… for a grand total of 10 plane rides!
+Max has been on 3 plane trips so far (Dominican Republic, to Salt Lake City, Atlanta) for a grand total of 10 plane rides!
 He’s got a few more planed this summer too.
 I’m kind of a baby plane riding pro these days!
 If you are traveling with a baby by yourself, my number one tip is to wear that baby (see #7)!
-I hope my traveling with baby tips via plane are helpful to other new mamas!

 1. Dog bags: They are the perfect size for dirty clothes and diapers and whatever else the babe gets dirty!
 You could use zip lock bags or plastic grocery bags too, just make sure you have some kind of container with you to hold dirty stuff!
 You can get 270 dog bags on Amazon for 12 bucks (that’s 2 cents a bag)!

 2. Nurse on take off and landing unless the babe is asleep, I don’t wake up sleeping babies for anything less than a fire, ha!
 Pacifier or bottle works too.
 I’ve heard that the sucking helps their ears with the altitude.
 True?
 Who knows?
 But, nursing always seems to make Max happy!

 3. Bring at least 2 extra outfits for the baby: On our first plane trip, Max had an incident before we even boarded the first flight!
 I was so thankful I threw in 2 extra outfits!
 Plus the outfits are so tiny it doesn’t take up much space.

 4. If you bring breast milk through security, only put 3 oz per bottle: If your bottles are over 3 oz, they have to test each bottle which wastes time at security.